What hreflang actually does for international SEO

 Validating hreflang after generation

 Generation is half the job.
 Validation is the other half.
-After deploying hreflang, crawl the full set with a tool that checks reciprocity (every alternate references back), code validity (every language and region code is valid ISO), self-reference presence (every page includes itself in its cluster), and status codes (every alternate URL returns 200).
-Google Search Console's International Targeting report flags some issues but lags by days or weeks; live validation catches problems immediately.
+After deploying hreflang, crawl the full set with a tool that checks reciprocity, meaning every alternate references back, code validity, meaning every language and region code is a real ISO value, self-reference presence, meaning every page includes itself in its own cluster, and status codes, meaning every alternate URL returns a clean 200.
+Google Search Console's International Targeting report flags some of these issues but lags by days or weeks, while live validation catches problems the moment you ship.

 For larger sites, run validation on a recurring schedule.
-Hreflang implementation breaks every time someone changes a URL, adds a redirect, or launches a new locale.
-Treating it as a one-time setup guarantees drift.
-Treating it as ongoing infrastructure (generated from a single source of truth, validated weekly, regenerated when you add or remove a language) keeps the cluster intact even as the rest of the site moves around it.
+Hreflang breaks every time someone changes a URL, adds a redirect, or launches a new locale, and the team that shipped the change rarely thinks about the alternate cluster it just fractured.
+Treating hreflang as a one-time setup guarantees drift.
+Treating it as ongoing infrastructure, generated from a single source of truth, validated on a schedule, and regenerated when you add or remove a language, keeps the cluster intact even as the rest of the site moves around it.
+Generate the tags here, then run them through a validator before you call the work finished.